Understanding The ADHD And Schizophrenia Comorbidity

 Getty/Miguel Angel Flores

-Find empathetic professional support
+Find empathetic professional support for ADHD and other concerns

-Symptoms of ADHD
+Symptoms of attention-deficit/hyperactivity disorder (ADHD)

-There are three subtypes of ADHD listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), including primarily inattentive (ADHD-PI), hyperactive-impulsive type (ADHD-HI), and combined type.
+There are three subtypes of ADHD listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), including primarily inattentive (ADHD-PI), hyperactive-impulsive type (ADHD-HI), and combined type.
 Although used in previous editions of the DSM, attention deficit disorder (ADD) is no longer a clinical diagnosis and has been replaced with ADHD-PI.

 Symptoms of inattention that may be present in individuals with ADHD-PI or the combined subtype for an ADHD diagnosis typically include the following: